WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 Send in CoinJoin [https://github.com/zkSNACKs/Meta/issues/6](https://github.com/zkSNACKs/Meta/issues/6), [https://github.com/nopara73/ZeroLink/issues/75](https://github.com/nopara73/ZeroLink/issues/75) has great potential.

 #### P2M
-We should enable users to make payments to multiple addresses in the same transaction, in a convenient and privacy presenving way.
+Wasabi should enable users to make payments to multiple addresses in the same transaction, in a convenient and privacy presenving way.
-This would save users some sats in transaction fees but it comes with the cost of both recipients being able to see the other outputs in the transaction.
+This would save users some sats in transaction fees but it comes with the cost of all recipients being able to see the other outputs in the transaction.
+If the transaction doesn't have a lot of them, this might be a privacy issue.
-Some users might be ok with that but combining P2M with Send in CoinJoins would definitely make it more private.
+Some users might be ok with that but combining P2M with Send in CoinJoins would definitely make it more private for everyone.
 Pay to Many: https://github.com/zkSNACKs/WalletWasabi/issues/733

 #### Advanced RBF